Stunned By The Silence

 Picture_11_2

 Check out this amazing way-finding-system for the Eureka Tower Carpark in Melbourne.
-The distored letters on the wall can be read perfectly when standing at the right position.
+The distorted letters on the wall can be read perfectly when standing at the right position.
 This project won several international design awards and is the brainchild of Axel Peemoeller.
 Brilliant!

 Updated ‘Best’ List